Ethiopia Insightis creating the current affairs platform Ethiopia needs

 There is a pressing need for improved coverage, particularly as a new leadership promises rapid democratization of this strategically critical African nation.

 Currently, Ethiopia Insight is volunteer-run.
-We are seeking donations to initially fund Ermias Tasfaye, who covers Oromia, and Kulle Kursha, who is based in Hawassa and is focused on Southern Nations.
+We are seeking donations to fund Ethiopian reporters and editors.
 We aim to have specialists covering the entire country.